Sexual abuse solicitors – How to start a No Win No Fee Physical and Sexual Abuse Claim

 If you are not sure whether the sexual abuse you’ve experienced would warrant further investigation to see if a claim could be lodged, then we can help.
 Simply call our team, who will listen to your account and advise on whether you would have a claim and who that claim would be against.

 All of the sexual abuse claims we handle are part of a No Win No Fee service.
 With this service, you will not be expected to foot the bill for legal fees if your case is not successful, only if you successfully gain compensation.
-Due to this, your financial situation will not bar you from making a compensation claim for sexual abuse, as you will know that even if your case is not successful, you will not be left with legal bills that you do not have compensation to fund.
+Due to this, your financial situation will not bar you from making a compensation claim for sexual abuse, particularly when you’re not eligible for legal aid, as you will know that even if your case is not successful, you will not be left with legal bills that you do not have compensation to fund.

 We have worked hard to build up our reputation as a quality sexual abuse solicitors service, with highly successful results for many clients over the years.
 Our solicitors are both sympathetic and eminently professional which enables them to put forward a strong case for compensation for your mental and physical injuries.
 We know the law very well, and whether it is a claim against CICA, an employer, a care home, local authority or civil case against your abuser, we will strive to ensure you receive the maximum payout for your ordeal.

 We believe what sets us apart from other claims services for sexual abuse victims is our dedication to our clients, however, and as many of our previous clients would testify, we do not believe in doing anything but putting you first at every step of the claim process.
-We know you have been through an extremely traumatic experience, and we have no wish to make the claims process anything but simple and straightforward and as stress free as possible.
-We do not want the process of making a claim to be stressful, which is why we work hard to take the burden off your shoulders, allowing you to concentrate on your recovery after what must have been a traumatic experience, whilst we work on putting together a case that will get you the maximum compensation possible for what you have been through.
+We know you have been through an extremely traumatic experience, and we have no wish to make the claims process anything but simple and straightforward and as stress-free as possible.
+We do not want the process of making a claim to be stressful, which is why we work hard to take the burden off your shoulders, allowing you to concentrate on seeking medical treatment or dealing with the police investigation after what must have been a traumatic experience, whilst we work on putting together a case that will get you the maximum compensation possible for what you have been through.

 This is the rape crisis page for England and Wales.
 It offers support after rape, as well as showing you what action you can take if you have been raped.
 There are also various advice sections on supporting the victim of a rape.

-NHS’s page on sexual assault and violence offers information and advice on sexual abuse and what to do if you have suffered it.
+NHS’s page on sexual assault and violence offers information and advice on sexual abuse and what to do if you have suffered abuse.

 The Government’s page on reporting a rape or a sexual assault.
 This also offers links to victim support pages.
 It explains that whilst you are not required by law to report a rape or sexual assault, the police are there to help you should you wish to do so.